-The HEI invests in, manages and continuously improves a fit-for-purpose digital infrastructure
+The HEI invests in, manages and continuously improves a digital infrastructure that supports innovation and entrepreneurship

 For the optimisation of digital systems and services, the HEI should consider where it is possible to include aspects of interoperability with other national systems and relevant EU initiatives.
 The HEI should assess how relevant national and international data and content exchange processes can be incorporated into their digital systems and services, with due consideration for data security and privacy.
 EU initiatives for consideration include, but are not limited to, the European Student Card, the Erasmus Without Paper project, the European Digital Student Infrastructure (EDSSI), eduGAIN credentials and the European Student identifier.